Optimal Intervention in Economic Networks using Influence Maximization Methods: Application to WIOD dataset

 The WIOD dataset (see, e.g., \cite{timmer15}) describes the flow of resources in dollar value between different economic sectors within different nations (intermediate demand) and national final demand (e.g., GDP components, such as consumption, investment, government expenditure).
 The dataset includes this information for 2464 distinct economic sectors spread between 28 EU countries and 15 other major countries for the years 2000-2014.

-We construct an economic network from the 2014 dataset in the following way: \begin{itemize} \item Nodes = $n$ columns in the dataset that refer to economic sectors or final demand components \item $n\times n$ array of flows between nodes from dataset, with zero rows for final demand components \item Transpose components of any negative entries in the array \item Scale columns to sum to 1 (inclusive of value added, a row in the dataset that is not included in the array) or 0 if a zero column \item Zero the diagonals in the array to get $C$ \item Fix unnecessarily bad conditioning in $C$ by removing nodes with near zero value added (columns referring to households) \item Vector $D\mathbf p$ = output of each node at basic prices (this is the \texttt{TOT\_GO} row in the dataset) \item Vector $\bm\theta = \hat C (I-C)^{-1} D\mathbf p - \text{value added}$, which gives the market value assuming no defaults $-$ value added. \item Diagonal matrix $\beta$ with diagonal entries $0.1\cdot \text{value added}$. \end{itemize}
+We construct an economic network from the 2014 dataset in the following way: \begin{enumerate} \item We set the number of nodes to $n$, which represents the number of columns in the dataset that refer to economic sectors or final demand components; \item We set up an $n\times n$ array of flows between nodes from dataset, with zero rows for final demand components; \item We transpose components of any negative entries in the array; \item We scale columns to sum to 1 (inclusive of {\bf value added}, a row in the dataset that is not included in the array) or 0 if a zero column; Value added is traced by all labor and capital that is directly and indirectly needed for the production of final manufacturing goods, see \cite{timmer15}; \item We set diagonals in the array to zero to obtain $C$; \item We fix unnecessarily bad conditioning in $C$ by removing nodes with near zero {\bf value added} (columns referring to households); \item We set the vector $D\mathbf p$ to equal the output of each node at basic prices (this is the \texttt{TOT\_GO} row in the dataset); \item We set the vector $\bm\theta = \hat C (I-C)^{-1} D\mathbf p - \text{\bf value added}$, which gives the market value assuming no defaults from which we subtract value added; \item We let the diagonal matrix $\beta$ with diagonal entries $0.1\cdot \text{\bf value added}$. \end{enumerate}

 The vector $D\mathbf p$ above represents initial asset values.
-We sample shocks to these asset values by sampling a return vector $r$ such that the shocked asset prices are given by the component-wise multiplication $D \mathbf p\cdot (1+r)$.
-The return vector $r$ is sampled from a $m$-dimensional normal distribution with the following specifications intended to sample a range of large deviations: \begin{itemize} \item Common correlation factor $\rho = 0.6$, \item Marginal distributions have $\sigma = 0.15$ and drift $a=-0.3$, \item Returns bounded by $0$ such that $1+r_i = \max (1+r_i, 0)$. \end{itemize} Recall that $D\mathbf p$ are underlying asset prices, and market values will have additional inter-relation and correlation from the network process.
+We sample shocks to these asset values by sampling a shock vector $r$ such that the shocked asset prices are given by the component-wise multiplication $D \mathbf p\cdot (1+r)$.
+The shock vector $r$ is sampled from a $m$-dimensional normal distribution with the following specifications intended to sample a range of large deviations: \begin{itemize} \item Common correlation factor $\rho = 0.6$, \item Marginal distributions have $\sigma = 0.15$ and drift $a=-0.3$, \item Shocks bounded by $0$ such that $1+r_i = \max (1+r_i, 0)$. \end{itemize} Recall that $D\mathbf p$ are underlying asset prices, and market values will have additional inter-relation and correlation from the network process.